pmttavara/Jai_Symbols/README.md

 - Put `Jai_Symbols.jai` in your modules folder.
 - In your project's metaprogram, call `add()` for `.TYPECHECKED` messages.
 Once the build is done, call `write(*symbols, ".build/.jai_symbols")`.
 The Python extension only searches for `.build/.jai_symbols`.
 - Put `JaiGotoDefinition.py` in `%AppData%/10x/PythonScripts`.
-- In your 10x workspace's settings, add `*.jai_symbols` to the Include Filter.
-This is how the Python extension finds the generated symbols list.
 - In the 10x menu bar > `Settings` > `Key Bindings...`, replace your key binding for `GotoSymbolDefinition` with `JAI_GotoNextSymbolDefinition`.
 - (Optional) In the 10x menu bar > `Settings` > `Key Bindings...`, add a new key binding for `JAI_GotoPrevSymbolDefinition` (e.g., Alt-Shift-G to complement Alt-G).
 - (Optional) put `jai_symbols.10x_syntax` in `%AppData%/10x/Settings/SyntaxHighlighting`.